-An Accident My head was hart a week ago Although it's not as painful as before now, I still feel scared of what had happened.
-That day, I went to bed as usual at night.
-However, as all of you know, I was still guite energy til at night.
-My dad was brushing his teeth in the bothroom.
-Therefore, I came up with an idea.
-They!
-My little sister, let's play a fun game!
-I suggested.
-What game?'
-My sister asked with sigh. "what game?"
+An Accident My head was have a week ago Although it is not as painful as before now, I still feel scared of what had happened.
+That day, I went to bed as usual at night However, as all of you know, I was still guitte energy til at night.
+My dad was brushing his treth in the bothroom Therefore, I came up with an Talen Hey!
+My little sister, let's play a fun parme!
+I suppressed.
+"What ogame?'
 My sister asked with sigh.
-Can you jump from that charr to another chair near the wall?
+Can you jump from that what it another what hear the Wall?
 I asked.
 No, I think I can't!
-The two chairs are very fair apart from each other, she scared.
+The two chairs are very foir a part from each other, 'she scared.
 "Yen're so timid.
 Here's my show!
-"I said bravely.
-I jumped excitedly and showed my sister how well I had done.
-'Sec?
-It's so easy!
-Let's try together!
-I encouraged.
-My sitter gave a try after I showed her how to Tump and then, it was my turn to jump again.
-At that time, I was "ever-excited".
-When I Jumped At that time.
-I was "over-excited".
-When I Jumped remarks the chair Mear the Mail, I couldn't lock at the Your clearly and I finally failed to step on the chair and fell.
-My head but at the wall and I was in serious pain.
-I protended nothing happened and said, Oh!
-It's Just Of the photon was I wan now near bounded.
-My dad heard the sound Bang, when I hart my head and came over to see what had happened.
-Are you really OK?
-You head is bleeding!! he scared.
-I put my hand against my head and I screamed, "Ah! lowly 14,8 plo eqi, My sister told my dad what happened and he quively sent me to hospital.
-Luckily, the doctor told me that it masn't a serious hurt to my head and I felt thankful to god.
-I am July all the time!
+'I said bravely.
+I Immped excitedly and showed my sister how well I had done.
+See?
+It's seeasy!
+Let's try together ! ' I encouraged.
+My sister have a try after I showed her here to jump and then, it was my turn to jump again.
+At that time, I was "over-excited".
+When I. Jumped At that time, I was 'over-excited'.
+When I. Jumped tewards the chair near the world, I couldn't look at the road clearly and I Finally Failed to step on the chair and fell.
+My head with at the wall and I was in serious pain.
+I protended nothing happened and said, on: It's just a liture problem and I am not very painful.
+My dad heard the sound Bang' when I hart my head and came over to see what had happened.
+Are you really ok?
+You head is bleeding !! ' he scared.
+I put my hand against my head and I screamed, "Ah!
+I put my hand against my head and I surrained, "Ah". joudly It's bloed!
+My sister told my dad what happened and he quively sent me to hospital.
+Luckily, the doctor told me that it wasn't a serious hurt to my head and I felt thankful to god.
+"I am lucky all the time!"
 I said with laughter.
-If you keep on playing dangerous games without considering the result.
-I'm surt you'll get a serious hurt in the near furture and told with anger.
-I felt ashamed after my dad scolled me and I thought I really need to consider the result before doing something.
+If you keep on playing dangerous games without considering the result, I'm sure you'll get a serious hurt in the near furture' dad told with anger.
+I felt ashamed after my dad scolded me and I thought I really need to consider the result before doined something.

 The ideas are related to the topic with details.
 The amount of dialogue does not detract from the story, only from the format.
 The story requires tense shifts between the dialogue and story.
-A range of vocabulary is used - 'my dad scolded me', and the language patterns are mixed - 'wasn't a serious hurt to my head (my head wasn't seriously hurt/injured)', 'I couldn't look at the road clearly (I couldn't see the way clearly)', ' came over (came to see)'.
+A range of vocabulary is used - 'my dad scolded me', and the language patterns are mixed - 'wasn't a serious hurt to my head (my head wasn't seriously hurt/injured)', 'I couldn't look at the road clearly (I couldn't see the way clearly)', 'came over (came to see)'.
 There are also some minor spelling mistakes - 'energytic (energetic)'.